Skip to main content

 Recommended Videos

-Such an impact on the muscles can cause them to be sore for a longer period of time.
-It’s also worth noting that muscles have to work harder under cold conditions to do the same amount of work as they would in warmer weather.
+Once you reach this state, your muscles can be sore for long periods of time.
 While you can’t change the weather, there are, fortunately, several practices you can adopt to ensure your body is protected and ready to perform all winter long.

 One of the top tips for preventing muscle cramps and soreness during the winter months is properly warming up.
 During warm or even hot months when muscles are already more limber, it can be tempting or even regular practice for some people to skip their warm-up.
 However, during cold weather, there is a much greater need to give your body the time it needs to get warm before demanding high-performance tasks or movements from it.